krbnite/krbnite.github.io/_posts/2018-01-23-Facebook-Instant-Articles.md

 Man, I know this post is getting a bit siderailed, but it's just crazy to read about the history of Instant Articles, then all of this recent stuff.

-## How to Create an Instant Article
-In the simplest sense, an Instant Article is just the content from your webpage with different HTML and XML tags.
-Similar to the meta tags defined for the Open Graph Protocol, when creating an Instant Articles, there are standardized mark-up features that one must use to apply style and interactive functionality to the document.
-If a brand has a quickly-evolving, high-volume content feed, such mark-up and restructuring of a brand's content can be made automatic, but for smaller operations one might prefer to do it manually.